HannesJoern/acuvi/README.md

                real time separation (1.writes in variable the sample rate of its output -> 2.starts separation -> 3.gets audio data for with a legth of 10 seconds
                -> 4.separates it-> 5.writes the data into the dictionary -> go to step 3)

-               creation of data for visulization (gets chunks of the data that is separated -> elaborates the data -> output looks like what is described in vis_data)
+               creation of data for visulization (gets chunks of the data that is separated -> deletes the data from the source -> elaborates the data
+               -> output looks like what is described in vis_data)

                the data for visualization is in the end used to vizualise the sound on whatever media is choosen by the user, be it a window on the computer, led lights,